sourcegraph/about/handbook/engineering/search/roadmap.md

 #### 8. As a user, I can create a scope of code I want to search across as a list of repositories (consolidate repogroups + search scopes)
   - Consolidate the overlapping features for this experience - repogroups and search scope pages.
-  - Scoping your search to multiple repositories is intuitive and easy [issue](https://github.com/sourcegraph/sourcegraph/issues/10621)
+  - Scoping your search to multiple repositories is intuitive and easy ([issue](https://github.com/sourcegraph/sourcegraph/issues/10621))

 #### 9. As a user, I can create a scope of code I want to search across as a list of repositories + branches (better version contexts 1/2)
   - Creating version context scopes manually is time consuming.
-Improve this user experience. [issue](https://github.com/sourcegraph/sourcegraph/issues/11569)
+Improve this user experience ([issue](https://github.com/sourcegraph/sourcegraph/issues/11569))
   - ToDo: consolidate user requests for a better search experience with version contexts set

 #### 10. Search language rules engine